adjustment-layers-premiere-pro

 2. Drag and drop it into a video track of your timeline, making sure it’s placed above any video clip you wish to add effects to.
 Add extra video tracks when needed.

-3. Bring your cursor to the end of the Adjustment Layer and drag it to the end of the video clip(s) to cover the whole area you want to apply the effects.
+3. Bring your cursor to the end of the Adjustment Layer and drag it to the end of the video clip(s) to cover the whole area where you want to apply the effects.

 How to add a Lumetri color effect to an adjustment layer in Premiere Pro?